Lakshmi Narasimha (film): Controversy

-Balakrishna was involved in a shooting controversy.
-The incident took place on 3 June 2004 around 20:50 hrs at his residence in Jubilee Hills, Hyderabad.
-The actor has fired shots at the producer B.Suresh and his associate, Satyanarayana Chowdhary.
-Later both the wounded were admitted into Apollo hospital.
+Balakrishna was involved in a shooting incident on 3 June 2004, around 20:50, at his residence in Jubilee Hills, Hyderabad.
+The actor fired shots at producer Bellamkonda Suresh and his associate, Satyanarayana Chowdhary.
+Later, both of them were admitted at Apollo Hospital.
 The circumstances under which the case was handled led to much controversy as purported by the Human Right Forum (HRF).
 The HRF has questioned the authenticity of the people who handled the case, and the circumstances under which the actor was shielded from police by giving refuge in the CARE Hospital without any justifiable cause.

 The two victims have given statements before the magistrate alleging that the actor has fired shots at them during their treatment in the hospital, but soon they were retracted and made volte-face of their earlier statements.
-The actor was arrested later on 6 June at around 3:30 AM and produced before fifth Metropolitan Magistrate.
-A show cause notice was also served on Bala Krishna's wife Vasundhara Devi as the weapon used was licensed under her name, and she could not give sufficient protection to her licensed weapon.
+The actor was arrested later on 6 June at around 3:30 AM and produced before the Fifth Metropolitan Magistrate.
+A show cause notice was also served on Balakrishna's wife, Vasundhara Devi, as the weapon used was licensed under her name, and she could not give sufficient protection to her licensed weapon.
 But later, the actor was granted bail.